Find out how we are supporting industry, people and the planet.

 The GSMA is committed to:

-- Being an inclusive business, creating a transparent, diverse, and inclusive culture, where everyone, regardless of their background, race, ethnicity or gender, has an equal opportunity to thrive.
-See Diversity & Inclusion Action Plan for more information.
+- being an inclusive business, creating a transparent, diverse, and inclusive culture, where everyone, regardless of their background, race, ethnicity or gender, has an equal opportunity to thrive.
+See our Diversity Report 2022 for more information.

-- Promoting equality ensuring men and women are paid fairly in comparative roles and have the same opportunity for performance bonuses.
-See Gender Pay Gap Report 2019 for more information.
+- promoting equality ensuring men and women are paid fairly in comparative roles and have the same opportunity for performance bonuses.
+See Gender and Ethnicity Pay Gap Report 2022 for more information.

 - Aiming for a 50/50 gender split on the LT and ELT combined by 2025